Fredemus/va-filter/README.md

 OTA core, nonlinear op-amp buffers.
 The Osc Oscar has BJT but I haven't looked into how to model that (in a fast/simple way) yet.
 Resonance is limited by a diode clipper on the damping feedback, boosting it when gain is high and it'd otherwise disappear because of the OTA nonlinearities.

-Its convergence is generally good, but when both drive and cutoff is high it completely fails to converge because of the internal values of the diode models.
-I'm looking into a way to fix this.
+Its convergence is generally good.
 The convergence gets a lot better when oversampled 2x or more, which I recommend anyway since it distorts.